MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 "Zero-Beyond respects that.
 As do I."

-And then he was gone, stepping through the probability curtain, grey car waiting outside the bounds of time, dragonfly and spider already in position, ready to observe and document Reality-Prime when it finally began.
+And then he was gone.
+Alpha and Omega split reality before him—one impossibly bright, one utterly dark—creating a vertical crevice.
+He stepped through, checking his pocketwatch one final time, black trench coat disappearing into the gap.
+The symbols closed.
+Ready to observe and document Reality-Prime when it finally began.

 ---